 Alexandria, VA 22304

-Denver Seminary's Master of Arts in Counseling program received accreditation in 1997 from the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+Denver Seminary’s Master of Arts in Counseling program received accreditation in 1997 from the Council for Accreditation of Counseling and Related Education programs (CACREP) as a Community Counseling program.
+This program has maintained its accreditation, becoming a Clinical Mental Health Counseling program in July of 2012.
+The Master of Arts in Counseling with a School Counseling concentration first received its accreditation in 2021.
 Denver Seminary was the first seminary to receive this accreditation.

 Association for Clinical Pastoral Education

 One West Court Square